 If there is anything else that you'd like to know about our family please ask!

-We try to eat together and eat the same food - I DO NOT make special meals.
+We try to eat together and eat the same food.
 We feel that children learn good eating habits by sitting with us and eating the same food that we do.
 The children are expected to try a small bite of new food and food that they don't necessarily like.
-The same is expected of everyone in the house.
+We are extremely happy to experience new foods from different cultures.

 We do not wear shoes in the house.
-If you wish to have something on your feet, please bring slippers.
+You will probably wish to bring slippers.

 We are hoping that you will want to spend some time observing how we interact with the children before stepping in and getting involved.
 We prefer a slow and gentle approach with the children.
 It's child-directed play and learning.
-I like to set up areas or situations for them to explore without scripting how they should play.
+I do not draw pictures for them, I talk them through their own drawing if they want help.
+We are careful about not scripting how they should play.
 Often this means that they play in ways that I would never have imagined.
 They figure out how to use an object in a way that I never would have thought.
 It's a joy to watch them learn all by themselves.
-We are hoping that you will be happy to take them to a playground and let them run wild, laugh, dance and be crazy, step in once in a while with suggestions and step back if they are happy with whatever they are doing.
+We are hoping that you will be happy to take them to a playground and let them run wild, laugh, dance and be crazy, and just watch if they are happy with whatever they are doing, even if it is not how you would do it.
 We'd love it if you would read, read, read and then read some more.
 We are hoping that you would be able to direct them to something when they seem bored or at odds with themselves and then stand back while they get engrossed with it.
-We LOVE being silly, jumping in mud puddles and changing the words to songs.
-And we sing - ALL.
-THE.
-TIME. :-) We are hoping that you are up for admiring the dress-up clothes and not laughing at their attempts to dress themselves.
-We are hoping that you are willing to use positive language when showing them that they might need to change their shoes to the other foot instead of telling them that they are 'wrong'.
+We are hoping that you are up for admiring the dress-up clothes no matter what they choose.
+We are hoping that you are willing to use positive language, for example: when showing them that they might need to change their shoes to the other foot instead of telling them that they are 'wrong'.
 (We say something along the lines of: You might find that your shoes are more comfortable if you try them on the other foot.)
-We are hoping that you will want to learn the language that we use with our children that is empowering and fosters pride in themselves.
+We are hoping that you will want to learn the language that we try to use with our children that is empowering and fosters pride in themselves.

 We're crazy like that. ;-)